INN/docs/events/evaluation-form-text.md

-# Evaluation Form for the Chicago Wordshop 2016
+# Evaluation Form Text

-This is the content of the form posted at https://form.jotform.com/62667139071964
+Use Jotform to create a form specific to each event.
+Customize the form as needed.

 ## INN Event Evaluation: Technology and Product Design For News Leaders